Peter Felix Richards: Shanghai (1857-1861)

 On 16 August 1857, Daniel Brooke (D.B.)
 Robertson (born 1810; died 27 March 1881 at Piccadilly), the British Consul of Shanghai announced that Richards' insolvency was superseded with the approval of his creditors.
 The following day, Richards announced that he was personally resuming control and management of his business in China.
 In February 1858 Richards' store and the Richards Hotel and Restaurant were relocated to a site on the northern banks of the Suzhou Creek, near its confluence with the Huangpu River in the Hongkou District of Shanghai.
 On 5 February 1858 Richards announced that:

 We beg to give notice that we have removed from our Establishment to the Premises expressly built for us, immediately after crossing the New Bridge between the British and American Consulates.
-The Premises command a beautiful view of the whole front settlement and of the surrounding country and down towards Woosung as far as the eye can reach.
+The Premises command a beautiful view of the whole front settlement and of the surrounding country and down towards Wusong as far as the eye can reach.
 They have also a commanding and central river position remarkably well adapted for Shipping Business; we Have spared no expense to make the Store convenient and safe for Goods.

 In August 1858 the Privy Council determined that the Margaret Mitchell had been sold legally to Richards and was now the property of his insolvency assignees.

 By 1859 the hotel was renamed (in English) the Astor House Hotel, while retaining the original Chinese name until 1959.
 According to actress Grace Hawthorne, who stayed at the Astor House in 1894: "The man who named it, some thirty years ago or so, had been to New-York and found in the Astor House a model of elegance and hotel excellence.
 He returned to Shanghai, and forthwith named his hotel the Astor House.
 According to John B. Powell, "He christened his establishment in honor of the then most famous hotel in the United States, the Astor House in New York; however, he was compelled to add the designation "hotel," as the fame of the New York hostelry had not yet reached the China coast.
 Aside from the name, the two establishments had little in common."

 Even after the sale of the Astor House Hotel to Englishman Henry W. Smith on 1 January 1861, Richards and his wife were still residents of the Astor House at the time that their seven-year-old daughter, Helen Mary Richards, died on 10 February 1861.

 Later years (1861-1868)

-By 17 March 1861, Richards had relocated to Tientsin, where he had established himself as an "Agent ... to carry on business generally with the Chinese in Imports and Exports, having had twenty one years experience in business in China and being acquainted with the language sufficiently to transact business without the assistance of Compradors."
+By 17 March 1861, Richards had relocated to Tianjin, where he had established himself as an "Agent ... to carry on business generally with the Chinese in Imports and Exports, having had twenty one years experience in business in China and being acquainted with the language sufficiently to transact business without the assistance of Compradors."
 In March 1862 Richards was described as "an enterprising speculator".
 By 1863 Richards was back in Shanghai, when his son Peter Felix MacKenzie Richards was born.
 Another son, Frederick Edward was also born in China by 1865.